secundant/neodx/libs/svg/README.md

 # @neodx/svg

-Try better way to build your icons 👈
+Supercharge your icons ⚡️

-Sprite is mostly effective way to work with your svg icons, but for some reason developers (vision from react world) prefer mostly bloated and ineffective - "compile" svg to react component with inlined svg content.
+Sprites are the most effective way to work with your SVG icons, but for some reason developers (vision from react world) prefer mostly bloated and ineffective - "compile" SVG to react component with inlined SVG content.

-Of course, we can use some external tools like https://svgsprit.es/ or some npm libraries, but that's not serious (if you know any alternatives - let me know, I'll add links), developers need DX.
+Of course, we can use some external tools like https://svgsprit.es/ or some npm libraries, but that's not serious (if you know any alternatives - let me know, and I'll add links), developers need DX.

-A ridiculous, but incredibly popular way, we don't have other solutions withs the same DX.
+In a ridiculous, but incredibly popular way, we don't have other solutions with the same DX.

-Just think about it a little, you need to "compile" svg, to embed your secondary static content in JSX and get a lot of unwanted issues: additional source code, extra build time, extra bundle size, the user's browser will parse and evaluate your **static svg** as JS code, you can never cache it, WOOF, etc., etc.
+Just think about it a little, you need to "compile" SVG, to embed your secondary static content in JSX and get a lot of unwanted issues: additional source code, extra build time, extra bundle size, the user's browser will parse and evaluate your **static SVG** as JS code, you can never cache it, WOOF, etc., etc.

-And yes, developers keep using this insanity because even an incredibly inefficient solution with a good DX is better than super efficient but unusable setup with semi-manual generators.
+And yes, developers keep using this insanity because even an incredibly inefficient solution with a good DX is better than a super-efficient, but the unusable setup with semi-manual generators.

 That's why we're here! 🥳